CUB: Benchmarking Context Utilisation Techniques for Language Models: Context Utilisation Manipulation Techniques

 \paragraph{Multi-agent}

-Inspired by LM agents and self-refinement \citep{10.5555/3692070.3692537, feng-etal-2024-dont, madaan2023selfrefine}, which are widely adopted techniques in reasoning tasks, we decompose context utilisation into two components -- relevance and context faithfulness -- and assign each as a separate task to an individual LM agent.
+Inspired by LM agents and self-refinement \citep{10.5555/3692070.3692537, feng-etal-2024-dont, madaan2023selfrefine}, which are widely adopted techniques in reasoning tasks, we decompose context utilisation into two components -- relevance and context faithfulness -- and assign each as a separate task to an individual LM agent (see \Cref{appendix:multiagent}).
 We aim to examine whether LMs are capable of accurately evaluating context relevance and answer faithfulness, to subsequently self-correct themselves for improved faithfulness to relevant contexts.
-As illustrated in Figure \ref{fig:multi_agent}, we first assess relevance using the relevance agent to determine whether the provided context should be used.
-Then, the faithfulness agent provides feedback on the model response that was generated with context.
-If the feedback indicates that the initial answer is unfaithful, the model generates a self-refined answer based on that feedback.
-Given that these tasks require instruction-following capabilities, we restrict our evaluation to instruction-tuned or chat LMs.
-Further details can be found in Appendix \ref{appendix:multiagent}.

 \paragraph{Mechanistic interventions: PH3}